dotnet/arcade/Documentation/UnifiedBuild/Foundational-Concepts.md

 One insight is that Microsoft's build, source-build, and meaningful upstream/downstream collaboration are **overlapping problems**, and can be satisfied by the same solution if considered together.
 Our whole-product repo structure is very costly for us and unapproachable by others.
 We have spent a lot on these topics over the years, with hard-won progress, and no end in sight.
 A different repo design-point could provide us with a better and cheaper system.

-**Proposition** Focusing on the source-build philosophy (aggregate code base is the source-of-truth) as the way that the community **and** Microsoft produce the product will drastically development operations, servicing, and community interaction.
+**Proposition** Focusing on the source-build philosophy (aggregate code base is the source-of-truth) as the way that the community **and** Microsoft produce the product will drastically improve development operations, servicing, and community interaction.

 ## Unified Build goals